 I worked together and commissioned Paperhouse Studio to create this custom postcard watermarked paper for this portion of my deliverable I chose to call, Known Peculiarity.
 This component is an extension of the exhibit.
 If the exhibit were to be an actuality, visitors of the Familiar Peculiarity Exhibit would be given this card with a custom illustrated watermark.
 The illustrated watermark on the postcard is a moment (may it be an image or sound) that is seen in both the dream and reality.
 It is the highlight indicator of what one is experiencing in that moment of reality had been dreamt before, thus déjà vu.

 'When someone reads this' is my thesis book that documents the whole journey of the year long project and encompasses the final design solution to my research proposed research question.
-You may find the first stages of visual research, in depth academic research, design inspirations/moodboards, to the development and final presentation of digital renderings of the 3D exhibit, and print pieces of the project deliverable in this book.
+You will find the visual research, in depth academic research, design inspirations/moodboards, to the development and final presentation of digital renderings of the 3D exhibit, and print pieces of the project deliverable in this book.

 Similar to déjà vu, the title is not meant to be understood at a first glance.
 It will make sense once you have seen and/or experienced it in context.